bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Introduction

 Using scenario management, scenario participants can perform what-if analysis to model data in their own private work areas.
-These scenarios can optionally be subject to an approval workflow which includes a scenario owner and one or more approvers.
+These scenarios can optionally be subject to an approval workflow, which includes a scenario owner and one or more approvers.
 In the workflow, scenario owners merge scenario data with the final cube data only after it is approved.

 ## Objective

-To understand the following -
+To understand the following:

 *	Scenario Management Overview
 *	Creating a cube with Sandboxes